Ngaruiya-Benard/Simple-Spacegame/README.md

 	primarily revolve around interacting with the user, collecting information on when the user wants the simulation to run and what vehicles the user wishes to see on the canvas.

-	In this assignment I got rid of Boats and cars since they are redundant and not needed in the game simulation.
+	In this version I got rid of Boats and cars since they are redundant and not needed in the game simulation.

 CHALLENGES AND DISCOVERIES
-	The biggest problem I had with this was figuring out how to handle collisions since in previous assignments I had simply stored and updated array co_ordinates in lieu of actual polygons, which I would just draw with the draw function to draw.
-In this assignment, I stored a Polygon object which I then reinitialized in each repaint to take in newer co_ordinates.
+	The biggest problem I had with this was figuring out how to handle collisions since in previous attempts I had simply stored and updated array co_ordinates in lieu of actual polygons, which I would just draw with the draw function to draw.
+In this version, I stored a Polygon object which I then reinitialized in each repaint to take in newer co_ordinates.
 With that, the biggest problem was now figuring out collisions, since eclipse would not allow me to use the intersects function of Polygons.
 I then decided to use 2D rectangles which I would use to store the bounding box of the Polygons.
 Once I did that, I simply used the intersects function of the Rectangle class to handle collisions.